 TL;DR: How long is the drive between Denver and Billings?
 The direct drive from Billings to Denver (or vice versa) is 555 miles (893 km) and should have a drive time of 7 hours, 50 minutes in normal traffic.

 This post was originally published in July 2021, and was updated in June 2022 for the upcoming road trip season!

-	In this post, I promote travel to destinations that are the traditional lands of the hinono’eino’ biito’owu’ (Arapaho), Tséstho’e (Cheyenne), Núu-agha-tʉvʉ-pʉ̱ (Ute), Očhéthi Šakówiŋ, Ndé Kónitsąąíí Gokíyaa (Lipan Apache), psaalooké (Crow), and Niitsítpiis-stahkoii ᖹᐟᒧᐧᐨᑯᐧ ᓴᐦᖾᐟ (Blackfoot / Niitsítapi ᖹᐟᒧᐧᒣᑯ) peoples.
+In this post, I promote travel along a route that crosses the traditional lands of the hinono’eino’ biito’owu’ (Arapaho), Tséstho’e (Cheyenne), Núu-agha-tʉvʉ-pʉ̱ (Ute), Očhéthi Šakówiŋ, Ndé Kónitsąąíí Gokíyaa (Lipan Apache), psaalooké (Crow), and Niitsítpiis-stahkoii ᖹᐟᒧᐧᐨᑯᐧ ᓴᐦᖾᐟ (Blackfoot / Niitsítapi ᖹᐟᒧᐧᒣᑯ) peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.